magento/devdocs/guides/v2.0/howdoi/checkout/checkout_address.md

 - Shipping Information
 - Review and Payment Information

-When a logged in shopper proceeds to checkout,oOn the Shipping Information step Magento renders the saved addresses.
+When a logged in shopper proceeds to checkout, on the Shipping Information step Magento renders the saved addresses.
 The shopper can then click on the address they want to use as a shipping address.
 Default address renderers cover the majority of use cases, but Magento provides way to register custom address renderer for a new address type.

 This topic describes how to implement a custom shipping address renderer.